fjp/ppp/ch4-computation/trythis/02-currency_converter_switch/README.md

    :linenos:

-Output of the cm to inch converter:
+Output of the currency converter program using switch statement:

 ```
+Please enter an amount followed by a currency (y, e or p):
+1 u
+1yuan == 0.139665dollar
 ```